Herbal remedies for neck pain

-Of course, before trying any type of herbal remedy, you should talk to your physician and do your research on the different herbs.
-There may be unexpected side effects if you take an herb that conflicts with a prescription medication you’re taking, for example.
+Of course, before trying any type of herbal remedy, you should talk to your doctor and do your research on the different herbs.
+There may be unexpected side effects if you take an herb that conflicts with a prescription medication you’re taking.
 You should also make sure these herbal medications do not interfere with any other medical conditions you may have.

 Here are a few herbal remedies that are often used to treat neck pain:

-- White willow bark — This herb works for conditions that cause pain and inflammation, and the discovery of white willow bark actually led to the development of aspirin.
-The herb is a good choice if you don’t want to take the synthetic version, since aspirin can upset the stomach.
+- White willow bark.
+The discovery of white willow bark actually led to the development of aspirin.
+This herb works for conditions that cause pain and inflammation, and is a good choice if you don’t want to take the synthetic version since aspirin can upset the stomach.

-- Devil’s claw — Also used for conditions that cause pain and inflammation, devil’s claw has been used for centuries in southern Africa to treat stomach problems, arthritis, fever and more.
+- Devil’s claw.
+Also used for conditions that cause pain and inflammation, devil’s claw has been used for centuries to treat stomach problems, arthritis and fever.

-- Capsaicin cream — This pain-relieving cream can help with osteoarthritis, as well as muscle-based neck and back pain.
+- Capsaicin cream.
+This pain-relieving cream can help with osteoarthritis, as well as muscle-based neck and back pain.
 It is only temporary and must be reapplied.
-Interestingly, capsaicin is the substance that makes chili peppers hot.

-While herbal remedies and other conservative treatments are often very effective, some people are unable to find pain relief through these methods and turn to surgery for their spinal condition.
+Herbal remedies and other conservative treatments, like physical therapy and chiropractic care, may sometimes be ineffective in providing pain relief.
+As a result, your doctor may recommend that you turn to surgery for your spinal condition.
 If this is your situation, contact Laser Spine Institute to learn about the advantages of our minimally invasive spine surgery.